 In the first 24 hours: We recommend that you rest and only participate in necessary gentle daily activities.
 Continue taking your prescribed medications as advised by your doctor.
-A clinical staff memberwill visit you in the hospital.

 In the first 2 to 3 days: You may experience discomfort, for which you may take simple analgesics like Panadol or Nurofen.